 Now ask yourself: How much would you benefit in traffic, leads, and sales if you could also target these audiences?

-With that figures in mind, I invite you to check our review of Linguise, the tool that can make it possible.
+With those figures in mind, I would like you to check our review of Linguise, the tool that can make it possible.

 Who can benefit from a multilingual website?

-The figures of people who speak various languages you probably don’t target already haven’t convinced you yet that you need a multilingual website.
+The figures of people who speak various languages you probably don’t target already have yet to convincemust you that you need a multilingual website.

 Use cases where a multilingual website is an absolute must for your business:

-- All kinds of businesses from countries with multiple official languages like the US, Switzerland, Canada, Belgium, Austria, Indonesia, etc.
+- All kinds of businesses are from countries with multiple official languages, like the US, Switzerland, Canada, Belgium, Austria, Indonesia, etc.

 - eCommerce businesses want to expand their customer base in countries with people interested in your products.